-On the basis of the efficiencies of crosslinking and the assumption of a "trimer of dimers" unit (24, 38-40), we propose a relative arrangement of three Tar dimers in a receptor array (Fig. 3).
-This model, albeit being only qualitative without precise distance and orientation, can predict the differential patterns of crosslinked oligomers.
-The S36C&D142C protein would allow the formation of disulfide bonds between all six subunits in the model, whereas the S36C&M116C protein cannot form a crosslinked hexamer: only two Cys residues of the three "inner" subunits can be crosslinked.
-Differential effects of receptor amidation on crosslinking at various positions.-To examine the effect of covalent modification on the arrangement of receptor dimers in a cluster, we introduced mutations into the four methylation sites, Gln295, Glu302, Gln309 and Glu491 (collectively referred to as QEQE), of each Cys-replaced Tar to yield three amidation states: fully deamidated (EEEE), intermediate (QEQE) and fully amidated (QQQQ) (Fig. 1).
+491 (collectively referred to as QEQE), of each Cys-replaced Tar to yield three amidation states: fully deamidated (EEEE), intermediate (QEQE), and fully amidated (QQQQ) (Fig. 1).
 It has been established that a Gln residue mimics a methylated Glu residue (27, 28) and that receptor methylation (amidation) increases the mobility of the protein in SDS-PAGE.
 The representative gel is shown in Fig. 4, demonstrating that amidation has different effects on crosslinking at different positions.
 It should be noted that both the concentration of Cu-phenanthroline and the amount of protein were optimized for each Cys position to detect differences among the differentially amidated variants.
+The assay was triplicated and the cross-linking efficiencies were quantified (Fig. 4B).
+The Cys residues showed different patterns, which can be divided into three out any detectable change in receptor localization (26), although on a longer time scale the addition of an attractant decreases receptor localization (41).
+We found that MeAsp either increases (S109C and P112C) or decreases (N122C) interdimer cross-linking depending on the position of the introduced Cys (Fig. 7).
+For any mutant tested, the effect of MeAsp on cross-linking was roughly opposite to that of receptor methylation.
+The reciprocal effects of attractant and methylation are consistent with previous two-state models of receptor signaling and adaptation (42-45).

-The assay was triplicated and the crosslinking efficiencies were quantified (Fig. 4B).
-The Cys residues showed different patterns, which can be divided into three classes: the efficiency of crosslinking at a given position was highest at the (i) QQQQ, (ii) EEEE or (iii) QEQE state, whereas crosslinking at S36C was not detectably changed.
-The results are summarized by color-coded positions in the three-dimensional structure of Tar (Fig. 5).
+Receptor Amidation Attenuated Attractant Effects on Crosslinking-To examine whether the dimer-to-dimer interaction of Tar is involved in gain control by covalent modification, we classes: the efficiency of cross-linking at a given position was highest at the (i) QQQQ, (ii) EEEE, or (iii) QEQE state, whereas cross-linking at S36C was not detectably changed.
+The results are summarized by colorcoded positions in the three-dimensional structure of Tar (Fig. 5).

-The positions showing similar effects of methylation (class i, ii or iii) tend to cluster in the three-dimensional structure, lining up along the long axis (Fig. 5).
-Since an efficiency of disulfide formation at a given position is highly sensitive to the distance between two thiol groups, the simplest model to account for the pattern may be that receptor amidation (methylation) induces slight rotational movement of Tar dimers either around the axis of symmetry of the dimer (Fig. 6A) or the "trimer of dimers" (Fig. 6B).
-Since receptor methylation does not affect crosslinking at the cytoplasmic trimer contact (25), it is necessary to assume a twist at somewhere between the cytoplasmic trimer contact and the transmembrane region in the former model.
-Such a twist might occur within the structurally undefined HAMP domain, which connects the second transmembrane to the first methylation helix.
+The positions showing similar effects of methylation (class i, ii, or iii) tend to cluster in the three-dimensional structure, lining up along the long axis (Fig. 5).
+Because efficiency of disulfide formation at a given position is highly sensitive to the distance between two thiol groups, the simplest model to account for the pattern may be that receptor amidation (methylation) induces slight rotational movement of Tar dimers either around the axis of symmetry of the dimer (Fig. 6A) or the trimer of dimers (Fig. 6B).
+Because receptor methylation does not affect crosslinking at the cytoplasmic trimer contact (25), it is necessary to assume a twist at somewhere between the cytoplasmic trimer contact and the transmembrane region in the former model.
+Such a twist might occur within the structurally undefined HAMP domain that connects the second transmembrane to the first methvlation helix.
 The latter model does not require any twist within a dimer but involves a larger movement.